-The Swiss Animal Protection Act protects both the welfare and the dignity of the animal.
+The Swiss Animal Welfare Act protects both the welfare and the dignity of the animal.

 Weighing of interests

 Whether justification exists in a specific case is clarified by carrying out a weighing of interests.
 The FSVO’s “Dignity of the animal” study group has devised a model procedure to ensure that weighing of interests is carried out correctly and uniformly.
 It is addressed to people who deal with specific issues concerning respect for the dignity of animals in the course of their work.
 The model leads users through the procedure in seven stages.
 In the context of animal welfare legislation, it helps determine whether interventions are permissible in vertebrates, cephalopods and crustaceans, especially in the licensing of animal experiments.
 The explanatory notes on the weighing of interests explain the theoretical background behind the concept of dignity of the animal and describe how this concept is put into practice by conducting a weighing of interests.

 La dignité de l'animal Source: Commission fédérale d’éthique pour le génie génétique dans le domaine non humain (CENH) et Commission fédérale pour les expériences sur animaux (CFEA) (PDF, 179 kB, 31.03.2016)